MicrosoftDocs/CortanaSkillsKit/docs/skills/test-debug.md

 ### Cortana is spelling my invocation name incorrectly when I say it

 Check the following

-* If you just saved for the first time, then updates to Cortana may be delayed up to 10 minutes before recognizing the invocation name of your Cortana Skill.
+* If you just saved for the first time, then updates to Cortana may be delayed up to 10 minutes before recognizing the invocation name of your Cortana skill.
-* If you just saved, then click on the **Home** icon on top-left menu to refresh the Cortana Skills information.
+* If you just saved, then click on the `Home` icon on top-left menu to refresh the Cortana skills information.
-* Your invocation name may be poorly designed, which makes it difficult for Cortana to recognize it.

-    >[!TIP]
-    > For more information about well-designed invocation names, visit the [Invocation Guidelines](./cortana-invocation-guidelines.md) page.
+* Your invocation name may be difficult for Cortana to recognize.
+For more information about designing invocation names, visit the [Invocation Guidelines](./cortana-invocation-guidelines.md) page.

-### I am not able to create more than 20 Cortana Skills
+### I am not able to create more than 20 Cortana skills

 You may associate a maximum of 20 skills to a Microsoft accounts (MSA).
 If you create more than 20 skills, then use an additional MSA.
 <!-- confirm this limit still exists -->

 ### I get a `DownstreamDependencyFailed` error

-Get the error when the service endpoint you created fails to respond.
+You will get this error when the service endpoint you created fails to respond.
+Some common reasons:

->[!TIP]
-> * If your service takes too long to respond, Cortana cancels the request with a time-out.
+* If your service takes too long to respond, Cortana cancels the request with a time-out.
-> * If the response message is not formatted correctly based on the Bot Framework schema.
+* If the response message is not formatted correctly based on the Bot Framework schema.
-> * If your service returns an http status code other than 200.
+* If your service returns an http status code other than 200.

-### I am able to invoke my Cortana Skill, but no one else is able
+### I am able to invoke my Cortana skill, but no one else can

-Ensure that you deployed your skill.
+Ensure that you have deployed your skill.

 * If you want to make your skill available to a group of people, such as your family and friends, use the [Test Group settings](./publish-skill.md#test-group-settings) option.
 * If you want everyone to have access to your skill, use the [World settings](./publish-skill.md#world-settings) option.

->[!NOTE]
+Your skill will be reviewed by Microsoft if you choose this option.

+See [Publishing Cortana skills](./publish-skill) for details on the publishing process.

+>[!IMPORTANT]
-> If your skill includes code that checks the skill ID in the request, then you must adjust the ID since the value is different between default, test group, and world versions of your Cortana Skill.
+> If your skill includes code that checks the skill ID in the request, then you must adjust the ID since the value is different between default, test group, and world versions of your Cortana skill.

-### I signed into Bot Framework but do not see my Cortana Skills
+### I signed into Bot Framework but do not see my Cortana skills

 Ensure that you signed into Bot Framework with the same MSA that you used to configure the Cortana channel within the Azure portal.

 ### SSML reads XML characters aloud

 If Cortana reads out the XML characters of your invocation, then the XML is likely not valid.
 Verify that all opening tags have closing tags and vice-versa.
 Consider using an XML library to verify that your XML is properly formatted.

-### Cortana returns Forbidden error
+### Cortana returns a 403 Forbidden error

-Cortana tried to connect to your service, but received an https status code of 403 Forbidden.
+Cortana tried to connect to your service, but received an https status code of `403 Forbidden`.
 Verify that your service endpoint is configured to accept `POST` requests, not `GET` requests.

 ## Additional resources